Cerro del Villar Excavations

 Most Iron Age Phoenician towns are buried under modern cities and are largely inaccessible, thus Cerro del Villar provides a rare opportunity to obtain an extensive exposure of the urban layout and to investigate the causes and consequences of the exploration and colonization of the Iberian peninsula three millennia ago by people from the other end of the Mediterranean, 2,000 kilometers away.
 Long before the Greeks and Romans, these people — descendants of the Bronze Age Canaanites who lived on the coast of what is today Lebanon and northern Israel and were called “Phoenicians” by the Greeks — established a pan-Mediterranean network of trade and communication that affected the entire course of ancient history.
 They brought with them the urban culture of the Near East and the alphabetic writing system and religious beliefs, practices, and stories of the ancient Levant.

 The overall head of the current research at Cerro del Villar is José Suárez Padilla, an archaeologist at the University of Málaga, who had previously excavated this site with María Eugenia Aubet.
-In addition to the excavations conducted by the University of Málaga team and the University of Chicago team, geophysical and geomorphological studies of the site are being conducted by Aachen University under the direction of Prof. Klaus Reicherter.
+In addition to the excavations on the Phoenician remains conducted by the University of Málaga team and the University of Chicago team, geophysical and geomorphological studies of the site have been conducted by Aachen University under the direction of Prof. Klaus Reicherter and Roman-period remains on the site are being excavated by the University of Marburg under the direction of Prof. Felix Teichner.

-The University of Chicago excavation team is co-directed by David Schloen, Professor of Archaeology in the Institute for the Study of Ancient Cultures and Department of Near Eastern Languages and Civilizations, and Carolina López-Ruiz, Professor of Ancient Mediterranean Religions and Mythologies in the Divinity School and Department of Classics, who is an expert on Phoenician religion and history and the author of Phoenicians and the Making of the Mediterranean (Harvard, 2022).
+The University of Chicago excavation team is co-directed by David Schloen, John A. Wilson Professor of Archaeology in the Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, and Carolina López-Ruiz, Professor of Ancient Mediterranean Religions and Mythologies in the Divinity School, the Department of Classics, and the Institute for the Study of Ancient Cultures.
+Prof. López-Ruiz is an expert on Phoenician religion and history and the author of Phoenicians and the Making of the Mediterranean (Harvard University Press, 2022).
 The University of Málaga excavation team is co-directed by José Suárez Padilla and Manuel Álvarez Martí-Aguilar, a professor of ancient history with expertise on the Phoenician period in Spain.

 The two teams are working closely together to explore different sectors of the archaeological site.
-After two successful seasons of excavation in 2022 and 2023, we plan to return to Cerro del Villar in 2024 to continue the work.
+After three successful excavation seasons in 2022, 2023, and 2024, the University of Chicago team will return to Cerro del Villar in 2026 to continue the work.

 If your application is accepted, you will book and pay for your own travel to Málaga and submit your participation fee via check or money order to Prof. Schloen in person or by mail to the following address: